-For FY 2018 FMRs, HUD updates the base rents using the U.S. Census Bureau's 5-year ACS data collected between 2011 through 2015 (released in December of 2016).
-One of the changes proposed in the Changes to Methodology notice and adopted in this notice addresses the statistical reliability of the ACS data used in the FMR calculations.
-In prior years, HUD used ACS estimates where the margin of error of the estimate is less than half the size of the estimate itself.
-For FY 2018 FMRs, HUD now pairs this "margin of error" test with an additional test based on the number of survey observations supporting the estimate.
+For FY 2019 FMRs.
+HUD uses the U.S. Census Bureau's 5-year ACS data collected between 2012 and 2016 (released in December 2017) as the base rents for the FMR calculations.
+In order to improve the statistical reliability of the ACS data used in the FMR calculations, HUD pairs a "margin of error" test with an additional test based on the number of survey observations supporting the estimate, beginning with the FY 2018 FMRs and continuing with the FY 2019 FMRs.
 The Census Bureau does not provide HUD with an exact count of the number of observations supporting the ACS estimate; rather, the Census Bureau provides HUD with categories of the number of survey responses underlying the estimate, including whether the estimate is based on more than 100 observations.
 Using these categories, HUD requires that, in addition to the "margin of error" test, ACS rent estimates must be based on at least 100 observations in order to be used as base rents.